CuteKitty0000/Simple-Login-Page-Template/README.md

 - **Responsive Layout**: The login page is responsive, ensuring a consistent and user-friendly experience on both desktop and mobile devices.

-- **Password Recovery**: You can add a password recovery mechanism to help users reset their passwords if they forget them.

 - **Social Media Login**: Option to include social media login options (e.g., OAuth) for quick and convenient access.

-- **Error Handling**: Built-in error handling for login failures, ensuring a smooth user experience.

 ## Getting Started